Skip to content

 1. Introduction

-2. Definition of the MFDA Logo
+2. Definition of the CIRO Logo

-For the purposes of complying with Rule 2.13 and this Policy, Members may determine the size of the MFDA Logo depending on what would reasonably be considered to be an appropriate size for the individual layout of the account statement or website.
-However, Members must ensure that the MFDA Logo is clearly visible and prominently included on the front of the account statement and on the Member’s website.
+For the purposes of complying with Rule 2.13 and this Policy, Members may determine the size of the CIRO Logo depending on what would reasonably be considered to be an appropriate size for the individual layout of the account statement or website.
+However, Members must ensure that the CIRO Logo is clearly visible and prominently included on the front of the account statement and on the Member’s website.